The Olive Reading Series is very pleased to present Titilope Sonuga!

-Now into our fourteenth season, The Olive Reading Series is one of Canada's longest running live literary events.
+Now into our sixteenth season, The Olive Reading Series is one of Canada's longest running live literary events.

 Since 2000, poetry lovers in Edmonton, Alberta have gathered on the second Tuesday of the month from September to April to enjoy a unique mix of emerging and established literary talent.